franciscoaguirre/cosmos-midterm/slides/presentation/markdown/conclusion.md

 - 📉 Validators are incentivized to secure the network, but zones compete for this security

 - ❌ Validator voting system is flawed.
-Voters are under pressure to vote for a likely winner.
+Voters are under pressure to vote for a likely winner

 ---